Every year in the United States, about 275,000 people are admitted to the hospital for acute pancreatitis.

 However, there are cases where the cause of pancreatitis can't be found.

 Lifestyle and genetics are the most significant risk factors for developing pancreatitis.
 You can cut your chances of developing pancreatitis in half if you reduce alcohol consumption and quit smoking cigarettes.

 Genetics play a role too.
-If you have family members with chronic pancreatitis, then your chances are also greater.
+If you have family members with chronic pancreatitis, your chances are also greater.
 Men also have a greater chance than women of getting pancreatitis.

 Signs and Symptoms